 In keeping with advances in ergonomics, however, some pioneering companies are making their bags more comfortable and easy to use by adding folding tops and two straps instead of just one, so they can be worn like a regular backpack.
 Usually made with scratch-resistant vinyl or nylon, the bags are coated with rubber or silicon which fill the seams and provide a durable and weather-resistant coating.

 The seams on most quality dry bags are ‘welded,’ which fuses the two parts together through the application of heat.
 Most dry bags are styled and constructed in such a way that they’re equally useable by men and women, and, because they’re watertight and airtight, dry bags can also be used as pillows, floats, buckets and coolers.

 Below are a few things you may want to consider before making a purchase, and a list of the 10 best dry bags, based on reviews from those who’ve bought and used them.
-Though we can’t list all of each bag’s attributes and flaws here, you’ll get a good overview, and you can click on the handy links to do a little more in-depth research on your own.
+Though we can’t list all of each bag’s attributes and flaws here, you’ll get a good overview of the best dry bags.

 The Best Dry Bags For Adventure